 4. Press your right shin to the floor.
 This will help to lift your torso and turn it even further to the right.
 Rotate, until it even further to the right.
 Rotate, until the left side of your body is in line with your right thigh.
 Turn your head and neck to the right.
-Inhale and holding your breath,firmly press the finger tips of your right hand down on the floor.
-Then, exhale, and simultaneously raise and rotate your spine even more strongly too the right.
+Inhale and hold your breath, firmly press the fingertips of your right hand down on the floor.
+Then, exhale, and simultaneously raise and rotate your spine even more strongly to the right.
 Look over your right shoulder.
 Hold the pose for 30 to 60 seconds.

 Benefits of Bharadvjasana